-- 240 independently created to describe temperature, precipitation and precipitation-weighted oxygen isotope fractions as detailed below, where the precipitation is proportional to negative temperature.
+We now introduce the data sets that we use as input for the proxy system models.
+We first consider two stationary stochastic processes, namely Gaussian white noise (GWN) and an autoregressive process of order 1 (AR(1) process), to evaluate whether such input can lead to the detection of dynamical anomalies in the proxy time series.
+Then, we consider non-stationary versions of the two well-known Rössler (ROS) and Lorenz (LOR) systems.
+For all those processes, time series of length N = 1000 are independently created to describe temperature, precipitation and precipitationweighted oxygen isotope fractions as detailed below, where the precipitation is proportional to negative temperature.
 Additionally, we use data from the last millennium reanalysis project (Hakim et al., 2016; Tardif et al., 2019).
-Then, as for the tree ring width model monthly input is required, an annual cycle is added to the temperature and precipitation data.
-The amplitude of the annual cycle is chosen according to the climatic boundary conditions of the tree ring width index time series from eastern Canada presented in Sec.
-3. Finally, yearly - 245 means for temperature and sums for precipitation are calculated for those models that require yearly input.
+Then, as for the tree ring width model monthly input is required, and an annual cycle is added to the temperature and precipitation data.
+The amplitude of the annual cycle is chosen according to the climatic boundary conditions of the tree ring width index time series from eastern Canada presented in Sect.
+3. Finally, yearly means for temperature and sums for precipitation are calculated for those models that require yearly input.
 The input time series are normalised to zero mean and unit standard deviation, and for each model, the mean is adjusted to the corresponding climatic boundary conditions.